The Numerical Invariant Measure of Stochastic Differential Equations With Markovian Switching: Numerical Invariant Measure

-\begin{rem}\la{re2} {\rm In Theorem \ref{yth3.3} we give not only the convergence of invariant measures but also the exponential rate under the polynomial growth condition of $f$ required by the finite-time convergence of BEM method.
+\begin{rem}\la{re2} {\rm In Theorem \ref{yth3.3} we not only give the convergence of invariant measures but also reveal the rate of the convergence is exponential under the polynomial growth condition imposed on $f$.
 We also notice that Meyn and Tweedie's work \cite{Me1} reveals the relationship of tightness, Harris recurrence and ergodicity for discrete-time Markov chains, they gave the generalization of Lyapunov-Foster criteria for the various ergodicity.
 However, these criteria are not applicable for $(X_{k},r_{k})$ owing to the switching effects.
 Precisely, it is impossible from (\ref{eq-tight}) to find a constant $0<\lambda\leq 1$ such that $ \mathbb E\big((1+|X_{k+1}|^{2})^{\frac{p}{2}}|\mathcal F_{t_k}\big) \leq \lambda(1+|X_{k}|^{2})^{\frac{p}{2}}+C\triangle$ holds due to the changeable sign of $ \beta_{r_{k}}+ {7} \lambda/8$.} \end{rem}

 \begin{rem} {\rm By the virtue of Theorem \ref{yth3.2}, $(X_{k},r_{k})$ is ergodic, moreover, the transition probability of $(X_{k},r_{k})$ decays into its invariant measure exponentially under Wasserstein distance, see \eqref{eq-expo}.} \end{rem}